September 17, 2016 10:30 am - 11:30 am

 - Enhanced positive school climate

-Joel McNenny – Joel is a licensed mental health therapist specializing in mindfulness-based therapy and a licensed school counselor.
+Joel McNenny – Joel is a mental health therapist specializing in mindfulness-based therapy and a school counselor.
 He holds two Masters degrees (Kent State; Malone University) one in teaching and one in counseling.
 In addition, he has also created a K-4 mindfulness program, implemented a year-long mindfulness curriculum for a public school system and taught mindfulness at teacher seminars, senior citizen centers, churches and elsewhere.

 Location and Parking Instructions

 This class will take place in Tarzana at: 19100 Ventura Blvd #5, Los Angeles, CA 91356.
 Parking is free and there no time limits in the front after 6:00pm.
 There are also plenty of free parking in the lot behind Tarzana Cultural Center.
 When you arrive at the shopping center go to the second floor and go all the way to the East side of the building.
 Go into the hallway and we will be the last door on the right.

 Refund, Make-up and Cancellation Policy

 Class Refunds must be requested before 5pm on Friday of the first week of class.
 There will be a $25 administrative fee.
 After the first Friday we cannot give refunds.
 Refunds should be requested by emailing: firstname.lastname@example.org.
 Perfectly Here reserves the right to cancel classes due to low enrollment.
 Registrants will be notified in advance of the class.
 No refunds or credits are given to registrant “no-shows”.